Learning how to sell tax-free retirement can be a daunting task when you try to do it on your own.

 “Do you agree that tax free money is better than taxable?”

-This is really strong stuff and gets at the cold, hard truth of what tax-free retirement really is: an alternative to traditional retirement savings.
+This is really strong stuff and gets at the cold, hard truth of what tax-free retirement really is: an tool to diversify traditional retirement savings.
 I would use this word for word when you are educating your clients on tax-free retirement.

 Clients have lots of questions about tax-free retirement.
 The number one reason is all they have heard their entire lives is stock market, stock market, stock market.
 The good news is there are great alternatives with much lower risk.